FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 This is my username : {% raw %}{{env.USERNAME}}.
 {% endraw %}
 ```

-When you have variables with the same name, accessing them will prioritize the flow-level variable over the global-level one.
-To access a global-level environment variable in this scenario, you need to add a prefix to the variable name with '$parent'
+*Note: When you have variables with the same name, accessing them will prioritize the flow-level variable over the global-level one.
+To access a global-level environment variable in this scenario, you need to add a prefix to the variable name with '$parent'*

 #### Deleting Environment variables